Ask Denver

 When planning a building renovation, it is advisable to check whether bitumen was used to adhere previous floor coverings so that sufficient time, budget and preparation for its removal can be taken into consideration.

-We have compiled the best list of advice for installing vinyl flooring.
+We have compiled the best list of advice for the installation of vinyl flooring.
 See the 18 things to look out for when installing vinyl flooring.

 Subscribe to Insights